Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolDirSyncEnabled.md

 >Note: It may take 72 hours for deactivation to be completed.
 The time depends on the number of objects that are in your cloud service subscription account.

+>Note: If you have disabled DirSync and then decide to re-enable DirSync, and if you had previously enabled the DirSync feature BlockCloudObjectTakeoverThroughHardMatch, OnPrem to cloud object takeover/update will be blocked for all objects which were mastered in Active Directory before.
+If this is the case and you want to resume syncing Active Directory mastered obejcts with Azure AD then you will need to set BlockCloudObjectTakeoverThroughHardMatch feature to false.
+You can read more about the DirSync features in [this article](https://docs.microsoft.com/powershell/module/msonline/set-msoldirsyncfeature?view=azureadps-1.0#example-3--block-cloud-object-takeover-through-hard-matching-for-the-tenant.md)

 ## EXAMPLES

 ### Example 1: Turn on directory synchronization